jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 ## Summary of discussions

-The workshop met in sunny Finnish countryside and made the non-suprising observation that technologies sometimes get deployed in surprising ways.
+The workshop met in sunny Finnish countryside and made the non-surprising observation that technologies sometimes get deployed in surprising ways.
 But the consequences of deployment choices can have an impact on security, privacy, centralised vs. distributed models, competition, surveillance.
 As the IETF community cares deeply about these aspects, it is worthwhile to spend time in analysis of these choices.

 The prime factor driving deployments is perceived needs; expecting people to recognise obvious virtues and therefore deploy is not likely to work.

 And the ecosystem is complex, including for instance many parties: different business roles, users, regulators, and so on, and perceptions of needs and ability to act depends highly on what party one talks to.

 While the workshop discussed actions and advice, there is a critical question of who these are targeted towards.
 There is need to construct a map of what parties need to perform what actions.

 The workshop also made some technical observations.
+One issue is that the workshop identified a set of hard issues that affect deployment and for which have no good solutions.
+These issues include, for instance, dealing with distributed denial-of-service attacks or how to handle spam.
+Similarly, lack of good solutions for micropayments is one factor behind a lot of the Internet economy being based on advertisements.

 One recent trend is that technology is moving up the stack, e.g., in the areas of services, transport protocol functionality, security, naming, and so on.
 This impacts how easy or hard changes are, and who is able to perform them.

 It was also noted that interoperability continues to be important, and we need to explore what new interfaces need standardisation — this will enable different deployment models & competition.
 Prime factor driving deployments is actual needs; we cannot force anything to others but can provide solutions for those that need them.
 Needs and actions may fall on different parties.

-The workshop also considered the balancing of user non-involvement and transparency and choice, relevant threats such as communicating with malicious endpoints, the role and willigness of browsers in increasing the ability to defending the users’ privacy, and concerns around centralised control or data storage points
+The workshop also considered the balancing of user non-involvement and transparency and choice, relevant threats such as communicating with malicious endpoints, the role and willingness of browsers in increasing the ability to defending the users’ privacy, and concerns around centralised control or data storage points

 The workshop also discussed specific issues around routing, denial-of-service attacks, IOT systems, role of device manufacturers, the DNS, and regulatory reactions and their possible consequences.